shourdev/google-cli/README.md

 # google-cli
-A useless cli to search in google
+A useless cli to search in google.
+Which is useless xd
 # Usage
 ```sh
 python google-cli.py <textyouwanttosearch>